mui/material-ui/docs/src/pages/careers/developer-advocate.md

 ## Benefits & Compensation

 Competitive compensation depending on the profile and location.
-We are ready to pay top market rates for a person that can significantly push the mission forward.
+We are ready to pay top market rates for a person that can clearly exceed the role's expectations.
 You can find the other perks & benefits on the [careers](/careers/#perks-amp-benefits) page.

 ## How to apply?